AMC changing ticket prices based on where you sit in theater

 AMC Theatres offering “Sightline” pricing will provide a detailed seating chart outlining the options and prices online, on apps and at the box office, the company said.
 The approach mirrors other entertainment options, like concerts and sporting events, that charge a premium for seats with more desirable views.

-“While every seat at AMC delivers an amazing moviegoing experience, we know there are some moviegoers who prioritize their specific seat and others who prioritize value moviegoing,” said Eliot Hamlisch, EVP and CMO, AMC Theatres.
-“Sightline at AMC accommodates both sentiments to help ensure that our guests have more control over their experience, so that every trip to an AMC is a great one.”
+“While every seat at AMC delivers an amazing moviegoing experience, we know there are some moviegoers who prioritize their specific seat and others who prioritize value moviegoing,” said Eliot Hamlisch, EVP and CMO of AMC Theatres.
+“Sightline at AMC accommodates both sentiments to help ensure that our guests have more control over their experience so that every trip to an AMC is a great one.”

 The new pricing structure is the latest adjustment from the movie theater chain.
 Last year, AMC introduced “variable pricing,” which charged higher ticket prices for high-demand movies such as “The Batman.”